typedb/typedb-docs/05-typedb-cluster/02-kubernetes-deployment.md

 [tab:Non-exposed Cluster]

-**Use this mode if your an application resides within the same Kubernetes network.**
+**Use this mode if your application is located within the same Kubernetes network as the cluster.**

 Encryption can be enabled for this mode.
 Generated certificates need to be valid for `*.<helm-release-name>`, so for deployment named `typedb-cluster`, certificate needs to be valid for `*.typedb-cluster` hostnames.